 How Consumers Use Cannabis

 While cannabis has gone national geographically, it has also spread its incidence across demographics.
-New markets, new products that offer ease of use, product clarity and growing public support all have attracted consumers of all kinds to cannabis within the past few years.
+New markets, new products that offer ease of use, product clarity and growing public support all have attracted cannabis consumers of all kinds within the past few years.

 How consumers use cannabis heavily varies depending on things like demographics.
 Just like our example above, consumers of all kinds will have different preferences on how they consume – via edibles, vapes, flower, etc.